 You may need to adjust your elliptical to fit your body frame size.
 The pedals, for example, tend to be set wide and may need to be moved in for riders with smaller frames.
-Check to make sure the pedals keep your feet at hip's width.
+Check to make sure the pedals keep your feet hip-width apart.

-For another great low-impact workout that will get your heart pumping, indoor exercise bikes can simulate the experience of cycling outside or in group classes.
-Just like a regular bike with different gears, exercise bikes have resistance knobs, which you can adjust to make your workouts harder and more intense.
+For another low-impact workout that will get your heart pumping, indoor exercise bikes can simulate the experience of cycling outside or in group classes.
+Just like an outdoor bike with different gears, exercise bikes have resistance knobs, which you can adjust to make your workouts harder and more intense.

-Stationary bikes, namely the Peloton, were among the first cardio machines to bring an outdoor workout inside with virtual rides and instructors.
-But you don't need a pricey Peloton to access its streaming workouts — just an app and a subscription.
+Stationary bikes, namely the Peloton, were among the first cardio machines to bring an outdoor workout inside with virtual rides and classes.
+But you don't need a pricey Peloton to access its streaming workouts — just their app and a subscription.